O1 - Methodological guide for supporting young people in project mode

-Digital working environment
+Digital work environment

-Guidance and support towards a new pathway
+Orientation and support towards a new path

 This intellectual production is complementary to intellectual productions 1 and 2.
 Its activities aim at refining the intellectual production 1 by experimenting it in situ.

-O5 - Recommendations report
+O5 - Recommendations Report

 This intellectual production consists of a report of recommendations for a new pedagogical dynamic developing the autonomy of young people.
 It will be based, among other things, on data from the evaluation of the experimentation and the activities carried out by the project partners.

-Assessing the progression of key competences.
+Evaluate the progression of key competencies.

 PEPPY - Promote Education, Participation and Projects for Youth